 - Dark Brown Sugar.
 Makes our cookies deliciously sweet, moist, and chewy.

 - Espresso.
-Though you can’t taste the coffee flavor in the cookies, the espresso intensifies the chocolate flavor.
+Though you can’t taste the coffee flavor in the cookies, the espresso intensifies the chocolate flavor (as these Brownie Cookies prove).
 It is magical and well worth trying!

 - Cinnamon.
 A pinch for extra warmth.
 It’s subtle, but completely delectable and adds another dimension of flavor.

 - Vanilla.
 Vanilla anchors the chocolate and espresso, so no imitators please!
 We are baking cookies from scratch, so let’s use real, pure vanilla extract and do them justice shall we?

 - Apple Cider Vinegar.
 This ingredient sounds odd, but trust.
 It keeps the cookies from being too sweet and tempers the taste of the whole grains.